popeadam/Kometa/docs/kometa/guides/revert.md

 ### Other Metadata

-If you have used Kometa to change titles, summaries, years, artwork, etc. with a metadata file [all things you would have explicitly told it to do] there is no way to restore what was there before Kometa changed it.
+If you have used Kometa to change titles, summaries, years, artwork, etc. with a Metadata File [all things you would have explicitly told it to do] there is no way to restore what was there before Kometa changed it.